 ICI understands the Department's focus on providing investors with appropriate information.
 However, the significant increase in the amount of information provided to investors under Proposed PTE 2020-02 will add minimal, if any, incremental value for investors while imposing significant additional costs on the retirement system.
 We are increasingly concerned that as more disclosures are provided to investors (both under PTE 2020-02 and in many other contexts under ERISA and the securities laws), there is less likelihood that these additional disclosures will be effective.
-Indeed, both the Department and Congress have acknowledged this concern.
-94 Our concerns are amplified by the undue burden that would be imposed on the retirement industry from the new requirements in Proposed PTE 2020-02 and other exemptions.
+Indeed, both the Department and Congress have acknowledged this US Department of Labor January 2, 2024 Page 42 of 78 concern.94 Our concerns are amplified by the undue burden that would be imposed on the retirement industry from the new requirements in Proposed PTE 2020-02 and other exemptions.